kannan-parameswaran/ml-stock-prices-moving-average/README.md

   - [Visual Studio Code](https://code.visualstudio.com) - Integrated development environment
   - [Jupyter Notebook](https://jupyter.org) - Interactive environment

-### How to complete this this project.
+### How to complete this project.
 You can start from scratch and complete each step or you can bypass basic setup steps that are already familiar to you.
-Either way, you end up with working code.
+Either way, you end up with complete code.

 To start from scratch, move on to Single Moving Average.